 Welcome to my website!
 I hope that this can help to bring a healthy change into your life.

-In China, the hospitals incorporate and integrate Western and Chinese medicine for the improved health of the patient.
-In Philadelphia Children’s hospital in America (http://www.chop.edu/services/acupuncture-program), they are now offering acupuncture treatments instead of just opioids for pain relief and other conditions.
-A few hospitals in America are also using acupuncture for pain relief in their emergency wards and during some surgery to reduce the amount of anesthetic that is required.
-Their military is also incorporating it into their health care; in particular with their veterans (Madsen, Patel, Vaughan, & Koehlmoos, 2018).
+In China, hospitals incorporate and integrate Western and Chinese medicine for the improved health of the patient.
+At the Philadelphia Children’s hospital in America (http://www.chop.edu/services/acupuncture-program), they are now offering acupuncture treatments instead of just opioids for pain relief and other complaints.
+A few hospitals in America are also using acupuncture for pain relief in their emergency wards (Tsai, Fox, Murakami, & Tsung, 2016).
+The American military is also incorporating it into their health care; in particular with their veterans (Madsen, Patel, Vaughan, & Koehlmoos, 2018).

 In Australia, you have this wonderful medicine at your fingertips to use.
-We are the first country in the world to have totally registered practitioners, which means that the titles of “Acupuncturist”, “TCM (Traditional Chinese Medicine) practitioner” or “Chinese Herbalist” are protected by law.
+The titles of “Acupuncturist”, “TCM (Traditional Chinese Medicine) practitioner” or “Chinese Herbalist” are protected by National law.
 Many years of study and over 1500 supervised clinical practice hours are needed before a student can graduate and start working.
 These studies incorporate Western science subjects along with the Chinese subjects and often include Tai Qi or Qi Gong, as the practitioner is expected to come from a place of good health and harmony in order to help their patients effectively.
 If you would like to read a bit more from our governing body, the Chinese Medicine Board of Australia, please click here (http://www.chinesemedicineboard.gov.au/).